aymusbond/AIM/README.md

-# AIM
+# AIM : Airport Authority Management
-Our hack for SIH Hackathon for Airport Authority of India.
+Our hack SIH Hack for Airport Authority of India that makes equipment management a piece of cake :)

+# ABOUT :
+gcccgh